Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Best places to stay in Choeng Mon Beach:

 luxury ($$$): SALA Samui Choengmon Beach Resort Located along Choeng Mon Beach, this 5-star hotel has an 80 m private beach and 2 beachfront pools.
-You can try a a massage in one of the spa pavilions, or exercise in the fitness centre.
-There are SALA Samui Restaurant and Pangaea Restaurant & Bar, as well as a beach bar to enjoy food and drinks.
+You can try a a massage in one of the spa pavilions, or exercise in the fitness centre

 mid-range ($$): Melia Koh Samui Located on Choeng Mon Beach, this is ideal place for romantic getaways and family holidays.
 It has 30 stunning boat suite. the hotel’s Breeza Beach Restaurant and Bar offer excellent food.